- Complete evaluation of Intune vs. Workspace ONE, Jamf, Google Endpoint Management, ManageEngine and JumpCloud with a focus on Linux.

 Installation on Ubuntu Desktop

-In Ubuntu, the installation is done by adding the Microsoft key and repository, updating indexes and packaging the portal from Intune:
+In Ubuntu, the installation is done by adding the Microsoft key and repository, updating indexes, and bundling the Intune portal:

 - Install basic dependencies: